ethliup/SelfDeblur/README.md

 If you want to re-train the network with our proposed datasets, please download the Fastec training data and the real dataset to your local computer.

-The you can run following commands to re-train the models.
+Then you can run following commands to re-train the networks.
 ```
 # !!
 Please update the corresponding paths in 'train.sh' with  #
 # !! your own local paths, before run following command!!      #